WordPress Problem? How To Help WordPress Fix It

 Thanks to a helpful and determined member of the WordPress Support team, Shawna Roberts.
 I fixed a WordPress problem which I could not understand for weeks.
 Because of her help, in the end, I discovered what the problem was, even though WordPress was unable to fix it.

-So the issue was understood and has been resolved but the problem has not been solved.
+So the issue was understood and has been resolved but the problem had not been solved.

-• I did not want to receive notification emails from WordPress about other people’s comments to all posts on blogs I followed.
+• I did not want to receive notification emails from WordPress about other people’s comments to all posts on blogs I followed, but

-• But I wanted to receive notification emails of responses to MY comments on those blogs.
+• I wanted to receive notification emails of responses to MY comments on those blogs.

-1. Going to my WordPress Reader ‘Blogs I follow’ and editing.
-Turning OFF ‘Send new comments by email’
+1. I went to my WordPress Reader ‘Blogs I follow’ and turned OFF ‘Send new comments by email’

-2. Then ticking the box ‘Notify me of follow-up comments by email’ when I commented on a blog post
+2. Then I ticked the box ‘Notify me of follow-up comments by email’ when I commented on a blog post

 But it didn’t work because (and there was no way of knowing) the act of ticking the box ‘Notify me of follow-up comments by email’ overrode the first act of turning OFF ‘Send new comments by email’.